10 tour companies that offer amazing family tours (updated for 2025)

 Road Scholar offers guided trips for skip-gen vacations and multigenerational groups (Photo: Road Scholar)

-Not-for-profit Road Scholar trips attract lifelong learners who are keen to plunge beneath the surface rather than just skim it.
+Road Scholar trips attract lifelong learners who are keen to plunge beneath the surface rather than just skim it.
 The company caters to baby boomers and seniors, with programs for skip-gen vacations (grandparents and grandkids traveling together) and multigenerational vacations (grandparents, parents, and grandkids traveling together).
 These trips present multiple opportunities for adults and kids to learn together.
-But while incorporating learning into a family vacation can be a welcome benefit, the kids will be having so much fun they may not realize how much knowledge they’re absorbing.

 All of Road Scholar’s family tours have two group leaders who know how to appeal to varying ages, interests, and attention spans.
 They take care of logistics while local instructors add expertise on a range of topics.
-Mount Rushmore and the Badlands, whitewater rafting in the Grand Canyon, and discovering iconic landmarks in Paris are some of the most sought-after family itineraries
+The company also gets bonus points for the bucket-list experiences it offers for families among multiple generations—a la hiking and kayaking through the Azores, exploring everything from volcanos to marine life in Hawaii, and wandering amid real-life fairytales on the Amalfi Coast.

 Quick Facts about Family Tours with Road Scholar